 Vipshop slumped 15 percent in the first day of trading while Acquity lost 4.2 percent.
 Both have since rebounded, with Vipshop up 90 percent since its IPO and Acquity gaining 12 percent since its U.S. listing.

 The three companies are bucking a trend that has seen Chinese companies withdraw from the exchanges in North America as valuations slumped amid campaigns by short sellers.
-Since April 2010, 49 companies -- including Focus Media Holdings Ltd. and 7 Days Group Holdings Ltd. (SVN) -- have announced their intention to go private and delist from U.S. markets, according to a report by Roth Capital Partners issued Nov.
+Since April 2010, 49 companies -- including Focus Media Holdings Ltd. and 7 Days Group Holdings Ltd. (SVN:US) -- have announced their intention to go private and delist from U.S. markets, according to a report by Roth Capital Partners issued Nov.
 5.

 Meanwhile, the number of IPOs has dropped to three from 17 in 2011, data compiled by Bloomberg show.
 The Bloomberg China-US gauge has lost 14 percent over the past two years, compared with an advance of 19 percent in the Standard & Poor’s 500 Index.